arpitjain099/phoenix/python/projects/phiphi/README.md

 ### Database migrations

-If you have created a new file with a new model, you will need to all this to `phiphi/all_models.py` so that alembic has it in the table metadata.
+If you have created a new file with a new model, you will need to add this to `phiphi/all_models.py` so that alembic has it in the table metadata.

 Use make commands to create a revision.
 Be aware that by default the revision will be created with